scy-phy/swat/DLR/notes.md

 	1.  flushing their respective unicast MAC table upon the direction where receives Link_Status message or the direction where it receives Beacon/Announce frames.
 * Uncommon failures:
 	1. physical layer and power supply works fine, but some higher layer factors, hardware/firmware fails leading to traffic loss.
 	2. some protocol unaware nodes are newly plugged into the ring.
-The active ring supervisor would detect Beacon frames loss on both of its ports and then send a Locate_Fault frame to diagnose the location of fualts.
+The active ring supervisor would detect Beacon frames loss on both of its ports and then send a Locate_Fault frame to diagnose the location of faults.
 	3. Another possible fault is partial network fault.
 Traffic loss occurs on one particular direction.
 The active supervisor may detect this by monitoring Beacon frames on its ports.
-When such traffic loss detected, it would block one port and set a value in DLR object, user interventiion required.
+When such traffic loss detected, it would block one port and set a value in DLR object, user intervention required.
 	4. if a series of rapid failure/restore cycles occur because of reasons like faulty connector, such condition would result in network instability and is hard to diagnose, the supervisor would set a status value in DLR object and user has to explicitly clear the errors.